charlesrt/be-a-deletist/linkedin.md

 If you're a recruiter or someone looking for work then maybe stick with it.
 If you are neither of those I don't think it holds enough value.

-A couple of times I tried sharing some posts in the same way I do on Twitter but hey didn't get the same traction and didn't start the same interesting conversations.
-Maybe I was doing it wrong, but in the end it as another noisy channel that was just that, noise.
+A couple of times I tried sharing some posts in the same way I do on Twitter but they didn't get the same traction and didn't start the same interesting conversations.
+Maybe I was doing it wrong, but in the end it was another noisy channel that was just that: noise.
 It was time to delete.

 If you ever find yourself in a position where you are looking for work, just set a new account up.
 You could have over a hundred connections in a day if you really wanted.